Stuycs-K/project03-final-10-liul-chenr/DEVLOG.md

 ### 2024-01-10 - Brief description
 Expanded description including how much time was spent on task.

+### 2024-01-11 - Brief description
+Expanded description including how much time was spent on task.

+### 2024-01-12 - Brief description
+Expanded description including how much time was spent on task.

+### 2024-01-15 - Brief description
+Expanded description including how much time was spent on task.

 ## Lala

 ### 2024-01-04 - Started the basic functions of the library (~1 hour)